MatthewTDunn/MatthewTDunn/README.md

     <img src="https://img.shields.io/static/v1?label=|&message=REPO&color=23555f&style=plastic&logo=github&logo-color=white"/>
   </a>
       </p>
-        <p><strong>MERN, Full Stack</strong> - In science, quality is king!
+        <p><strong>Python, Chart.JS</strong> - In science, quality is king!
 Unfortunately however, we often find that the process of monitoring QA/QC data requires manual review at an instrument level.
 Allow me to assist with personalised, automated data capture and a system that warns you when tolerance levels are exceeded.</p>
     </td>
   </tr>